leewtai/leewtai.github.io/courses/stat_computing/README.md

-An example is like "health of a nation" is a concept, infant mortality per 1000 births is one way to formalize a measure for a nation's health, where automating this report would require us to think about practical data collection, graphics, and reproducability.
+An example is like "health of a nation" is a concept, infant mortality per 1000 births is one way to formalize a measure for a nation's health, where automating this report would require us to think about practical data collection (we will not touch the complicated topics of sampling, measurement, and compliance), graphics, and reproducability.

 To gain a better understanding of programming, we will cover the main concepts behind statistical computing that